Clean Cities National Parks Initiative

 Rocky Mountain National Park

 Rocky Mountain National Park, with more than 3 million annual visitors, is the fifth most-visited park in the NPS system.
-With support from Northern Colorado Clean Cities, the park is planning to purchase one Toyota Highlander Hybrid and two Chevy Volts, install two electric vehicle charging stations, and boost idle-reduction through technology deployment and a comprehensive education and outreach program.
+With support from Northern Colorado Clean Cities, the park is planning to purchase one propane pickup truck and two Chevy Volts, install two electric vehicle charging stations, and boost idle-reduction through technology deployment and a comprehensive education and outreach program.

 San Antonio Missions National Historical Park